This post may contain affiliate links. Read the full disclosure here.

 Garnish the pumpkin coconut halwa with more nuts and coconut if you’d like and serve it warm.
 It’s best when served right away but my husband enjoyed his cold and was still pleased with the result.

 If you need to make it ahead and refrigerate it, you can warm it by microwaving it for just a few minutes until it’s heated through or enjoy it cold.

 It’s up to you.
 We thought it was tasty either way.

 - Vegetarian Indian Cooking with your Instant Pot cookbook (affiliate link)

 More pumpkin recipes you’ll love

-Reprinted with permission from Vegetarian Indian Cooking by Manali Singh, Page Street Publishing Co.
+Reprinted with permission from Vegetarian Indian Cooking by Manali Singh (affiliate link), Page Street Publishing Co.
 2018.
 Photo credit: Manali Singh.